LSWR S15 class: LSWR and Southern Railway

-Under LSWR ownership the S15s were painted in the late LSWR dark Holly Green livery, with the same black and light green lining applied to most of the LSWR's freight designs.
+Under LSWR ownership, the S15s were painted in the late LSWR dark Holly Green livery, with the same black and light green lining applied to most of the LSWR's freight designs.
 Gilt lettering and numbering was located on the tender and cabside respectively.
 The initials "LSWR" were located on the tender.

 The first Southern Railway livery continued that of the LSWR, but with the number displayed on the tender.
 However from 1925, a darker Olive-type green was substituted, and the entire class was so painted.

-Wheels were green with black tyres, and the cabside numbers were replaced by a cast oval plate with "Southern Railway" around the edge and the number in the centre.
+Wheels were green with black tyres, and the cabside numbers were replaced by a cast oval number plate with "Southern Railway" around the edge and the number in the centre.
 Primrose Yellow "Southern" and locomotive number transfers were placed on the tender tank.
 From 1927, the Maunsell locomotives were given black livery with green lining, and remained in that guise with little modification until nationalisation.

 The only slight livery modification occurred before the Second World War, when Oliver Bulleid introduced the "Sunshine Yellow" lettering and numbering.
 A further modification was the application of a green shaded "Sunshine" lettering during the war.
 This was finally reverted to "Sunshine Yellow" lettering and numbering after the war.
 Nos.
 496–515 were built between 1919 and 1921, and Nos.
-823–837 were delivered from Eastleigh during 1927 and 1928 and a further ten, No.838–847, were authorised in 1931.
+823–837 were delivered from Eastleigh during 1927 and 1928 and a further 10 locomotives, No.838–847, were authorised in 1931.

 British Railways

-After a period in British Railways transitional livery the entire class was painted in British Railways Goods Black livery with no lining, the numbering located on the cabsides and the British Railways crest on the tender sides.
-Numbering was initially as per Southern Railway with an "s" prefix, but the locomotives were eventually re-numbered under the British Railways standard numbering system according to batch.
-They were numbered in the series of 30496–30515 for the Urie batch, 30823–30837 for the second batch, and 30838–30847 for the third.
+After a period in British Railways transitional livery the entire class was painted in British Railways Goods Black livery with no lining, the numbering located on the cab-sides and the British Railways crest on the tender sides.
+Numbering was initially as per Southern Railway with an "S" prefix, but the locomotives were eventually re-numbered under the British Railways standard numbering system according to batch.
+They were numbered in the series of 30496–30515 for the Urie locomotives, 30823–30837 for the second batch, and 30838–30847 for the third batch.